Mark Mathias Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- The Cardinals pitching staff ranked last in the league with a collective 7.4 strikeouts per nine innings last season.
+- The Cardinals pitching staff ranked last in MLB with a collective 7.4 strikeouts per nine innings last season.

 - The Cardinals' 3.79 team ERA ranked ninth across all MLB pitching staffs.